 Laws, regulations, standards and related to data privacy and security are quickly changing, creating some uncertainty as to the effective future legal framework and our obligations.
 Additionally, these obligations may be subject to differing applications and interpretations, which may be inconsistent or in conflict among jurisdictions.
 Preparing for and complying with these obligations requires us to devote significant resources (including, without limitation, financial and time-related resources).
 These obligations may necessitate changes to our information technologies, systems, and practices and to those of any third parties that process personal information on our behalf.
-In addition, these obligations may require us to change our business model.
-Although we endeavor to comply with all applicable data privacy and security obligations, we may at times not meet all obligations (or be perceived to have not met our obligations).
+In addition, these obligations, we may at times not meet all obligations (or be perceived to have not met our obligations).
 Moreover, despite our efforts, our personnel or third parties upon whom we rely may fail to comply with such obligations, which could negatively impact our business operations and compliance posture.
 For example, any failure by a third-party processor to comply with applicable law, regulations, or contractual obligations could result in adverse effects, including inability to operate our business and proceedings against us by governmental entities or others.